 What time are mealtimes?

-In Greece, and all around the Mediterranean, everyone tries to avoid the midday sun and people eat late.
-This means rising late, shops and businesses open no earlier than 10:00 ( except bakeries, coffee shops, some convenience stores, etc…), Lunch is no earlier than 2 and Dinner is after 9 pm.
+In Greece and across the Mediterranean, everyone tries to avoid the midday sun and eats late.
+This means rising late, with shops and businesses opening no earlier than 10:00 (except bakeries, coffee shops, some convenience stores, etc.), Lunch no earlier than 2, and Dinner after 9 pm.
 Many places will take bookings earlier for tourists.

 Greece is a very safe place to travel.
-It is clean, well organized and the people are very friendly and helpful.
-Many women feel very comfortable traveling there on their own, particularly on the better-known islands and there are some islands that are especially great for solo travelers.
+It is clean, well organised, and the people are very friendly and helpful.
+Many women feel very comfortable travelling there on their own, particularly on the better-known islands, and there are some islands that are especially great for solo travellers.

-Like all big cities, there can be petty crime in Athens and it always pays to be alert and sensible when it comes to your valuables and belongings.
+Like in all big cities, petty crime can occur in Athens, and it always pays to be alert and sensible with your valuables and belongings.

 Do they speak English?

-Almost everyone under the age of 60 speaks English, in fact, it is taught as a mandatory subject in most schools.
+Almost everyone under 60 speaks English; in fact, it is taught as a mandatory subject in most schools.
 It does help to learn a few common phrases if you can.

 What’s the situation with the toilet paper?

-Like many parts of the world, especially those with significant ancient history, the infrastructure and indeed plumbing can be very old.
-This means pipes in many places are very small and do not cope well with modern sanitary products including toilet paper.
+Like many parts of the world, especially those with significant ancient history, the infrastructure, and indeed the plumbing, can be very old.
+This means pipes in many places are very small and do not cope well with modern sanitary products, including toilet paper.

-It can pay to carry a small pack of wipes and/or bags with you.
+It can pay to carry a small pack of wipes with you.

 Are there public toilets available?